carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

 Notice how the `DropFirstParam` function has to thread the `Element` through constraints even though it does not care about the specific element type.
 Notice how it also has to declare all type variables before it can finally specify the equality constraint.
-It can’t even specify that `SliceableCollection` is a `CollectionParam` within square brackets because not all type variables are visible yet.
+It can't even specify that `SliceableCollection` is a `CollectionParam` within square brackets because not all type variables are visible yet.